The Five Dravidians: Panya Mara

 Panya Mara, the third of the Five Dravidians reigned from 98 BC to 91 BC, the longest of any of the Five Dravidians.
 Before ascending the throne he held the office of Prime Minister under Bahiya, whom Panya Mara then killed taking the throne while appointing Pilaya Mara as his Chief Minister.

 Pilaya Mara

 Pilaya Mara was King of Anuradhapura from 91 BC to 90 BC.
 Assuming the throne like his predecessors, by murdering Panya Mara, while he was his Chief Minister.
 Pilaya Mara had the shortest of all the reigns of the Five Dravidians only lasting seven months, being killed by his own Chief Minister, Dathika.

 Dathika

 Dathika was the last of the Five Dravidians, who ruled for two years from 90 BC to 88 BC.
 Dathika came to the throne after murdering his king Pilaya Mara, for whom he was Chief Minister.
-In 88 BC he was killed, losing the throne, by Valagamba restoring his reign and the dynasty of the House of Vijaya who had reigned since the start of the monarchy.
+In 88 BC he was defeated, losing the throne, by Valagamba restoring his reign and the dynasty of the House of Vijaya who had reigned since the start of the monarchy.
 Valagamba went on to rule the Anuradhapura Kingdom for the next 12 years.